CSSG/css-o-gram/basic.md

 	*/

+## Pseudo elements

+When it's meaningful to depict usage of pseudo-elements just use native notation:
+> Just remember about the right placement!

+	/*

+	    post
+	        post_h
+	            ::before
+	            post_h_name
+					::before

+				::after

+	*/

 ## Links

 In case of complicated structure, it is more convenient to describe structure skeleton with links to compound sections in the beginning of CSS document.